stijn-dejongh/lovecraft_public_domain/raw_converts/cs.md

 the fall of night over that accursed place, but it was some comfort to have so many people with him.

-  The six men drove out in a democrat-wagon, following Ammi&rsquo;s buggy, and arrived at the pest-ridden farmhouse about four o&rsquo;clock.
+  The six men drove out in a democrat-wagon, following Ammi's buggy, and arrived at the pest-ridden farmhouse about four o'clock.
 Used as the officers were to gruesome experiences, not one remained unmoved at what was found in the attic and under the red checked tablecloth on the floor below.
 The whole aspect of the farm with its grey desolation was terrible enough, but those two crumbling objects were beyond all bounds.
 No one could look long at them, and even the medical examiner admitted that there was very little to examine.
-Specimens could be analysed, of course, so he busied himself in obtaining them&mdash;and here it develops that a very puzzling aftermath occurred at the college laboratory where the two phials of dust were finally taken.
+Specimens could be analysed, of course, so he busied himself in obtaining them--and here it develops that a very puzzling aftermath occurred at the college laboratory where the two phials of dust were finally taken.
 Under the spectroscope both samples gave off an unknown spectrum, in which many of the baffling bands were precisely like those which the strange meteor had yielded